reuters-graphics/style/packages/guide/content/README.md

 Images have to be uploaded before you can use them in your markdown.
 One trick is uploading your image through an Issue in any GitHub repository.
 See [this guide](https://gist.github.com/vinkla/dca76249ba6b73c5dd66a4e986df4c8d) for more info.

-Once you'v uploaded your image, you can use it in your markdown like this:
+Once you've uploaded your image, you can use it in your markdown like this:

 ```
 ![My image alt text](https://user-images...)